 In each of the above cases, it is essential to the purpose of the pragma that this advice not be followed.
-For details see the separate section on implementation defined pragmas.
+For details see [Implementation Defined Pragmas], page 4.

-2.8(17-19): Pragmas
+6.5 RM 2.8(17-19): Pragmas

-Normally, an implementation should not define pragmas that can make an illegal program legal, except as follows:
+"Normally, an implementation should not define pragmas that can make an illegal program legal, except as follows:

-A pragma used to complete a declaration, such as a pragma Import;

-A pragma used to configure the environment by adding, removing, or replacing library\ items.
+- \ A pragma used to complete a declaration, such as a pragma Import; - \ A pragma used to configure the environment by adding, removing, or replacing library\items."